aeonBTC/IbisWallet/README.md

 Offering $1000 paid in BTC to any major vulnerabilities found in Ibis Wallet.

-In-scope vulnerabilities are those with a realistic path to loss of funds for our users.
-Lower-severity issues (UI bugs, rate limiting, etc.) may be acknowledged but are generally out of scope for monetary rewards.
+In-scope vulnerabilities are critical vulnerabilities with a realistic path to loss of funds for our users.
+Lower-severity issue may be acknowledged but are generally out of scope for monetary rewards.

 ## Disclaimer